• Skip to primary navigation

 • Check if the clearing system cache has any difference in the size of the notepad window after you open any file.

-• Do performance testing by opening 100 instances of notepad (possibly by using an automated tool) and determining the response time.
+• Do performance testing by opening 100 instances of notepad (possibly using an automated tool) and determining the response time.

 • Check the max length of the data.